How to Take Dark Frames for Astrophotography

 Basically, a dark frame only captures the random electronic thermal noise from your camera sensor.
 If you expose an image for a period of time with the lens cap on, only noise is recorded without any signal.

 The circuitry in your digital camera produces unwanted signal that can degrade the quality of your image.
-The process of subtracting dark frames can help reduce this affect.
+The process of subtracting dark frames can help reduce this effect.

-The stacking process alone (light frames) removes random camera noise, but applying dark frames takes it one step further.
-Applying all of the recommend calibration frames to your deep sky images can improve the SNR (signal-to-noise ratio) of your images and overall image quality.
+The image stacking process alone (light frames) removes random camera noise, but applying dark frames takes it one step further.
+Applying all of the recommended calibration frames to your deep-sky images can improve the SNR (signal-to-noise ratio) of your images and overall image quality.

 This principle applies to all cameras used for astrophotography, whether it’s a DSLR or a cooled dedicated astronomy camera.